 Land manager permission, if required (or details of the land manager requirements to gain permission).

-An equipment list for the trip, detailing the safety equipment that will be carried by guides
+An equipment list for the trip, detailing the safety equipment that will be carried by guides and participants.

 A risk management plan for the trip, only to the level that is applicable for the context of the proposed trip, clients, equipment and environment (including any notable rapids).